DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 	- Maybe some blood splatter?
 - Any screen overlays
 	- Low health screen overlay
+	- When we enter a Mindbreak, play a wobbly screen overlay effect

+Also, de-load the surrounding scene.

 ### Dynamic Post-Processing VFX
 - Chromatic Aberration heartbeat effect for the Mindbreaks